 Connection speeds through IPVanish are again top quality with no complaints regardless of which server you connect to.
-And as for servers, IPVanish offer plenty, with more than 850 available across more than 60 countries.
-This includes 41 in Germany, located in either Dresden or Frankfurt.
+And as for servers, IPVanish offer plenty, with more than 1,300 available in over 60 countries.
+This includes 52 in Germany, located in either Dresden or Frankfurt.

 VyprVPN is another reputed name in the VPN world, and on service alone, they deserve to be on this list.
 But their offering is not without its issues.

 Their security provisions are fine, with top-notch encryption provided.
 However, unlike the other providers on this list, VyprVPN keeps logs of user activity.
 The data they retain includes such things as the user’s home IP Address, the VyprVPN IP Address you connected to, the connection start and stop time, and the amount of data transferred.
 This raises privacy concerns.

 For some VPN users, this will be enough on its own for them not to touch VyprVPN with a barge pole.
 Others will be less concerned about privacy, but more focused on service delivery, and on that front VyprVPN has plenty to offer.

 Their connections are fast and reliable, although in my view the speeds are not quite at the level of the other three VPNs on this list.
 They also offer more than 700 servers, with a number of those being located in Frankfurt.